DON’T BE LAME – SUSTAIN

 What is the Eco Council?

 The Eco Council is made up of pupils from each of the seven classes who have been voted by their peers to represent their class in all matters Eco.
 Throughout the term the council meet several times to discuss the issues that are important to them and work towards finding solutions for these issues.
 The Ecos have raised matters such as the reduction in wasting resources and have started raising awareness through poster campaigns for turning off lights when not in use and using water wisely not wastefully.
-They have sowed several types of indigenous wild flower seeds to encourage pollinators and flora into the school grounds, and they have also spoken with the PTA about the use of single use plastics which has now resulted in the PTA buying sustainable and Eco friendly products.
+They have sowed several types of indigenous wild flower seeds to encourage pollinators and flora into the school grounds, and they have also spoken with the PTFA about the use of single use plastics which has now resulted in the PTFA buying sustainable and Eco friendly products.

 The school and the Eco council also take part in national environmental campaigns, such as ‘Switch Off’ Fortnight, Walk to School Week, Clean Air day and Outdoor classroom day and support local campaigns to address traffic congestion and speed awareness issues in our village.